syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Block dates using BlackoutDates

-If you want to block particular dates from the date selection, add that dates into the `BlackoutDates` collection.
+If you want to block particular dates from the date selection, add those dates into the `BlackoutDates` collection.
 You can add more block out dates to the `BlackoutDates` collection.
 The default value of `BlackoutDates` property is `null`.

 {% tabs %}
 {% highlight c# %}